YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Access modifiers.md

 ## Access modifiers
 **Access modifiers** are keywords used to specify the declared accessibility of a member or a type.
-This section introduces the four access modifiers:
+This section introduces the five access modifiers:

 - `public`
 - `protected`
 - `internal`
 - `private`
+- `file`

 |Modifier|Description|
 |-|-|